loft-demos/vcluster-platform-demo-app-template/README.md

 ## GitHub Actions Automations

 There are a number of GitHub Actions workflows included as part of this template repository.
-Some are used to automate the configuration and modification the contents of the repository, while others are used to demo the use of vCluster Platform and vCluster.
+Some are used to automate the configuration and modification of the contents of the repository, while others are used to demonstrate the features and capabilities of vCluster Platform and vCluster.

 ### Automation Workflows

 ### _replace-text_

-This GitHub Actions workflow automatically customizes template values in YAML files based on the current repository name and/or user-defined inputs.
-It’s designed to help scaffold new vCluster Platform demo applications with minimal manual edits.
+This GitHub Actions workflow replaces template values in YAML files based on the current repository name, default values and/or user-defined inputs.
+It’s designed to help scaffold new vCluster Platform demo repositories created from this template repository.

 #### What It Does